PanicStation.org

 Do not do these things

-• Don’t post or message photos of documents or personal details to “prove who you are” unless you’ve verified the official contact and method.
+• Do not post or message personal details to prove who you are unless the route and recipient have been verified.

 What to do now

-• If they say they are police: end the call, then call 101 (or your local force’s publicly listed number) and ask to be put through to the officer/unit using the name + reference number you wrote down.
+• If they say they are police: end the call, then use 101, the force’s official website, or the publicly listed force contact route.
+Ask to be put through to the named officer, unit, or reference number.

-• England/Wales & Northern Ireland: the coroner’s office for the area involved.
+• If the death is being dealt with in England, Wales, or Northern Ireland: use publicly listed details for the coroner’s office for the area involved.

-5. Check what ‘type’ of DNA they want.
-They may ask for a family reference sample from you, or they may ask about the deceased person’s personal items (for example, a toothbrush).
-Only provide items if the verified official contact explains how they want them handled and collected.
+3. Ask what type of DNA source they want.
+They may ask for a family reference sample from you, such as a mouth swab, or they may ask about the deceased person’s personal items, such as a toothbrush.
+Do not handle or send items until the verified contact explains how they want them collected.

-8. Bring support if you can.
-If you’re attending an appointment, take someone you trust to sit with you, take notes, and help you remember what was said.
+7. Take someone with you if you can.
+A trusted person can sit with you, take notes, and help you remember what was said.

 What can wait

-• You do not have to decide right now whether you’ll view the body, attend formal identification, or speak to media/extended family.
+• You do not have to decide now whether to view the body, attend a formal identification, speak to relatives, or speak to media.

-• You do not need to make funeral or legal decisions before you’ve had a clear update on identification and next steps.
+• You do not need to make funeral, legal, or longer-term family decisions before you have a clear update on identification and next steps.

 Important reassurance

-Being asked for DNA in this situation can feel shocking, invasive, or unreal.
-It’s also a practical tool used when visual identification isn’t possible or isn’t appropriate.
-You are allowed to slow the process down enough to understand and verify what’s being requested.
+Being asked for DNA after a death can feel invasive, frightening, or unreal.
+It can also be a practical way to help identify someone when visual identification is not possible or is not appropriate.
+You are allowed to slow the conversation down enough to understand the request.

 Scope note

-These are first steps to help you verify the request, protect your privacy, and get through the next hours or days with less pressure.
-Later decisions (legal, investigative, or longer-term data concerns) may need specialist advice.
+These are first steps only, to help you verify the request, reduce pressure, and protect your privacy in the next hours or days.
+Later decisions about legal rights, investigation issues, family disagreement, or data concerns may need specialist help.

 Important note